 The events and activities sector of the tourism and hospitality industry is once again back on in a big way in 2022 and 2023, with many events that had been cancelled now resuming.
 One survey from US consumer data group Cardify last year showed that 72% of travellers were excited to return to amusement parks after the pandemic, 68% to movie theatres, 67% to bars/clubs, 79% to concerts and 74% to sporting events.

-With the skills in logistics, operations, soft skills such as communication and management skills you gain with a typical Hospitality or Tourism Management degree, you are also perfectly situated to pursue a career in events and activities.
+With the skills in logistics, operations, soft skills such as communication and management skills you gain with a typical Hospitality degree, you are also perfectly situated to pursue a career in events and activities.
 Careers in events and activities are exciting, challenging and great if you’re a people-person and a natural problem solver.

 Some of the different careers in events, activities and festivals you can choose in the hospitality and tourism industry include: